xobotyi/react-scrollbars-custom/README.md

 ## CUSTOMISATION

 In some cases you may want to change the default className or tagName of elements or add extra markup or whatever.
-For these purposes `react-scrollbars-cistom` made fully customizable.
+For these purposes `react-scrollbars-custom` made fully customizable.
 You can do absolutely what ever you want y simply passing renderer SFC to the needed props.

 > **IMPORTANT**: Renderer will receive elementRef function that expect the DOM element's reference as first parameter.